 Drives above 600GB are supported and work just fine.
 The write buffer partition size only matters in the context of burst non-restaged writes.
 Outside of niche streaming write workloads, and deploying several TB’s for use cases outside of these workloads is “excessive”.
 The higher endurance drives still have a lot of value in reducing write latency, but there are other limits that come into play.
 Drives are virtualized internally and Duncan explains this well here.

-Normal mixed workloads (70/30 Read/Write; Random) – can make due with much less cache (800GB total for highest performance, 200GB for lower performance demands).
-They provide more time for destage to catch up of de-stage and garbage collection.
-In this example a AF-8 could use 2 x 400GB Write buffer drives, while a smaller AF-6 would need only 2 x 200GB devices.
+Normal mixed workloads (70/30 Read/Write; Random) – can make do with much less cache (800GB total for highest performance, 200GB for lower performance demands).
+They provide more time for destaging to catch up with de-stage and garbage collection.
+In this example, a AF-8 could use 2 x 400GB Write buffer drives, while a smaller AF-6 would need only 2 x 200GB devices.

 Mid-range workloads (Greater than 30% write but still random) – Can make do with less cache.
 1.2TB for the most performance, and 400GB for lower demands.
 A slightly larger write buffer helps the SSD keep up with sustained de-stage speeds.
 An AF-8 would use a 2 x 600GB Write buffer drives, and a smaller single disk AF-6 would need 2 x 400GB Write buffer devices.

 High write throughput workloads (100% sequential writes) – Leverage the most cache.
 1.6TB for pushing the most performance, and 600GB for lesser demands.
 A Larger write buffer helps the SSD keep up with sustained endurance load.
 An AF-8 would use 2 x 800GB devices on the highest end.